FAQs for graduate offer-holders

 I cannot complete my undergraduate course because my education has been disrupted or my university has closed.
 What do I do?

 Most institutions have put plans in place to enable students to complete their qualification as expected, so we would expect most students to be able to finish their qualification.
 If you are offered a place on a course at Oxford, you will normally be set a condition of achieving your current qualification with a minimum score and providing a final transcript by a specified date (if you have not already completed your current degree).
-The deadline may vary by department, but, for entry in October 2020, the latest date you can provide this information is 31 August 2020 (although this may need to be earlier if you need to apply for a student visa).

 If the completion of your current course will be delayed because of personal circumstances or other reasons, and therefore you will be unable to take up your place at Oxford by your course start date, please contact your academic department who will provide further guidance.